-If you’re looking for the most suitable structure for your business, you’ve got a few options to look at.
-A common one is a partnership, as it’s cheaper to set up and not too complex to manage.
+If you’re looking for the most suitable structure for your business in 2025, you’ve got several options to consider.
+A common one is a partnership – often quicker and cheaper to set up than a company, with fewer regulatory hassles.
 But how is this different to a joint venture?

-In this article, we’ll go through the key differences between a joint venture and a partnership.
-If you’re choosing between the two, it’s important to know the pros and cons before making a final decision, and the kind of agreements you’d need to have.
+In this article, we’ll explore the key differences between a joint venture and a partnership.
+When you’re weighing your options, it’s important to understand the pros and cons of each structure—and the types of agreements you’ll need to protect your interests.
+For more guidance on choosing the right business structure, you might also want to check out our article on Changing Your Business Structure.

 What Are The Differences?

-A partnership is an agreement between two or more parties (usually up to 20) to conduct business together.
-This kind of arrangement is usually longer in duration as it is an ongoing business relationship, whereas a joint venture is more focused on a specific goal.
-As such, businesses usually opt for a joint venture for short term projects (although it doesn’t have to be).
+A partnership is an agreement between two or more parties (typically up to 20) to run a business together.
+This arrangement is generally designed for an ongoing business relationship, whereas a joint venture is focused on achieving a specific goal or project.
+Often, businesses opt for a joint venture for short-term projects—even though in some circumstances it can be extended.

-So, in summary, the key differences between a joint venture and a partnership are:
+So, in summary, the main differences between a joint venture and a partnership boil down to:

 • Duration of the arrangement